Seren-Hughes/crystal-cave/README.md

 **Inspiration:**

-The design choice was inspired by retro games from the Super Nintendo era, where fade-ins created a smooth, cinematic transition between scenes.
+The design choice was inspired by video games, where fade-ins create a smooth, cinematic transition between scenes.

-Rather than having elements appear suddenly, the fade-in provides a vintage atmosphere, evokes nostalgia, and makes the game feel more cohesive and polished.
+Rather than having elements appear suddenly, the fade-in makes the game feel more cohesive and polished.

 **Implementation:**